bermudalocket/Tweaks-for-Reddit/README.md

 ## Requirements

+As of version 1.7.2, Tweaks for Reddit is only supported on macOS 11.x (Big Sur) and macOS 12.x (Monterey).

 As of version 1.4, redditweaks is only supported on macOS 10.15 (Catalina) and 11 (Big Sur).
 This is due to the adoption of SwiftUI and Combine in version 1.4.

 Versions 1.3 and below were written in UIKit with the help of [SnapKit](https://github.com/SnapKit/SnapKit).